Don Bachardy Fellowship

 The Don Bachardy Fellowship is sponsored by The Christopher Isherwood Foundation, www.IsherwoodFoundation.org

-The Don Bachardy Fellowship takes place during the Royal Drawing School Summer Term.
+The Don Bachardy Fellowship will take place during the Royal Drawing School Summer Term 22nd April – 29th June 2024.
 The Don Bachardy Fellow will spend 3 full days per week for ten weeks, drawing alongside postgraduate students studying on the Royal Drawing School's MA level programme, The Drawing Year, as well as students on the Public Programme.
 Courses are taught by a distinguished faculty of over 75 practising artists.
-The Fellow will be invited to curate their own programme of study choosing from over different 60+ drawing courses, drawing out of house in London’s streets and green spaces, life drawing, drawing from art in major museums and galleries, as well as intaglio printmaking courses.
+The Fellow will be invited to curate their own programme, choosing from over different 60+ drawing courses, drawing out of house in London’s streets and green spaces, life drawing, drawing from art in major museums and galleries, as well as intaglio printmaking courses.
 The artist will also be provided with a shared studio space alongside Royal Drawing School Drawing Year Students.

 Hear from Syrian artist Sa'ad Choeb about the ways in which his work has developed on the residency: